Over 70 fine art and antiques dealers

 In 1935 the League was one of six founding members of C.I.N.O.A.(La Confederation International des Negociants en Oeuvres d Art), which is an international organization of art dealers associations.

-- President: Clinton Howell (Clinton Howell Antiques)
+- Co-Presidents: Clinton Howell (Clinton Howell Antiques), Sanjay Kapoor (Kapoor Galleries)

 - Vice-President: Robert Simon (Robert Simon Fine Art)